luca-bassoricci/dependabot/README.md

 To use `Secret token` for payload validation, token needs to be configured using `SETTINGS__GITLAB_AUTH_TOKEN` environment variable.

-### System hook

-It is possible to set up system hooks on Gitlab instance level.
-Make sure `SETTINGS__CREATE_PROJECT_HOOK` is set to `false` so project specific hooks are not created automatically.

 # Security updates

 Application supports syncing with [GitHub Advisory Database](https://github.com/advisories) for security vulnerability data retrieval when performing dependency updates.